Unkn0wnCat/adapta-gtk-theme/README.md

  --enable-telegram      enable Telegram 1.0 support (type: bool)
  ```

- The installer installs compressed `tdesktop-theme` files into `Adapta/telegram` and `Adapta-Nokto/telegram` directories if Telegram support is enabled.
+ The installer installs compressed `tdesktop-theme` files into `Kdapta/telegram` and `Kdapta-Nokto/telegram` directories if Telegram support is enabled.
  Then open the file via Telegram > Main Menu > Settings > Chat background > Choose from file.

  > **Note:**
  >
- >   * The `adapta.tdesktop-theme` is for light-variant, and `adapta-nokto.tdesktop-theme` is for dark-variant.
+ >   * The `kdapta.tdesktop-theme` is for light-variant, and `kdapta-nokto.tdesktop-theme` is for dark-variant.
  >   * Bundled noise-texture images are for *tiled* mode.
  >   * Telegram support is a W.I.P currently.